In this article, we will build a simple microservice application using Docker and deploy it on a local Kubernetes cluster.

 A Pod encapsulates the container.
 You can’t run a Pod without defining a container.

-A container is a small and lightweight execution environment that makes shared use of the operating system kernel but otherwise runs in isolation from one another.
+A container is a small and lightweight execution environment that makes shared use of the operating system kernel but otherwise runs in isolation from one another

-Docker is popular container technology.
+Docker is a popular container technology.
 To run an application in Docker we first need to create an application image.
 This can be done using Dockerfile

 .
 A Dockerfile